-12.1 Pre-Race Line-Up
+12.1 Pre-race line-up

-- a) The Pre-Race line-up for any competitive section will commence thirty (30) minutes prior to the start of the section.
-Crews must personally present their vehicle in the line-up, in good time, and a member of the crew must remain with the vehicle. - b) Any crew, or vehicle, not in the pre-race line-up in the sequence published on the start order, or not present at their published start time, will be started at the discretion of the Start Officials when it is safe to do so and when it does not inconvenience or disadvantage another crew. - c) Crews who arrive at the start line out of sequence, or late for their start time, will wait on arrival until instructed by the start officials to proceed.
-Any such crew's race time will be deemed to be the published start time and no time compensation will be given.

-d) Where a published start order includes competitors grouped in a "Mass Start" all competitors grouped in the "Mass Start" must be present at the time published for the first vehicle to depart the "Mass Start".
+- 12.1.1 The Pre-Race line-up for any competitive section will commence thirty (30) minutes prior to the start of the section.
+Crews must personally present their vehicle in the line-up, in good time, and a member of the crew must remain with the vehicle. - 12.1.2 Any crew, or vehicle, not in the pre-race line-up in the sequence published on the start order, or not present at their published start time, will be started at the discretion of the Start Officials when it is safe to do so and when it does not inconvenience or disadvantage another crew. - 12.1.3 Crews who arrive at the start line out of sequence, or late for their start time, will wait on arrival until instructed by the start officials to proceed.
+Any such crew's race time will be deemed to be the published start time and no time compensation will be given. - 12.1.4 Where a published start order includes competitors grouped in a "Mass Start" all competitors grouped in the "Mass Start" must be present at the time published for the first vehicle to depart the "Mass Start".
 The Start Officials reserve the right to amend the start order and times of any crew grouped in a "Mass Start".

-12.2 GPS Activation
+12.2 GPS activation

-a) GPS units MUST be powered up and operational prior to the crew's start time.
+12.2.1 GPS units must be powered up and operational prior to the crew's start time.
 Failure to power up and activate the GPS unit and reset the Data Logging Equipment will incur a five (5) minute penalty.
-Refer ART 20.1 (a) (vi)
+Refer ART 20.1.1 (f).

-12.3 Post-Race Paddock
+12.3 Post-race paddock

-- a) The Organisers reserve the right to include a Post-Race Paddock at the finish of a competitive section into which all competition vehicles must be placed. - b) Release from the Post-Race Paddock will be at the discretion of the Clerk of the Course.
-Refer GCR 252 (i) to (vii) as applicable. - c) Only officials and competitors may enter the Post-Race Paddock.
-Refer ART 20.1 (g) (viii)
+- 12.3.1 The Organisers reserve the right to include a Post-Race Paddock at the finish of a competitive section into which all competition vehicles must be placed. - 12.3.2 Release from the Post-Race Paddock will be at the discretion of the Clerk of the Course.
+Refer GCR 252 (i) to (vii) as applicable. - 12.3.3 Only officials and competitors may enter the Post-Race Paddock.
+Refer ART 20.1.6 (h).

-13. OUTSIDE ASSISTANCE / MEDICAL OR FIRE ASSISTANCE / SERVICE PERSONNEL
+13. OUTSIDE ASSISTANCE | MEDICAL OR FIRE ASSISTANCE | SERVICE PERSONNEL

-13.1 Outside Assistance
+13.1 Outside assistance